High Court rules vaccination mandates for educators and health workers justified

 But in a reserved decision released today, Wellington High Court Justice Francis Cooke determined that the mandates were lawful - deemed a demonstrably justified limit on the right to refuse medical treatment when they were imposed.

-The judgment vindicates the decision of the government to implement the mandates, with Covid-19 Response Minister Chris Hipkins saying the vaccination orders still in effect for the health sector play an important role in keeping New Zealanders safe.
+The judgment vindicates the decision of the Government to implement the mandates.

+Covid-19 Response Minister Chris Hipkins said the vaccination orders still in effect for the health sector play an important role in keeping New Zealanders safe.

-In his decision, Justice Cooke agreed that the ability to refuse medical treatment is the right of all New Zealanders, but he determined that right was not absolute and is subject to reasonable limitations.
+In his decision, Justice Cooke agreed that the ability to refuse medical treatment was the right of all New Zealanders, but he determined that right was not absolute and is subject to reasonable limitations.

 "I accept that the right to be free to refuse medical treatment is a significant one which is based on individual autonomy," Justice Cooke said.